mahammadaftab/Flight_Booking_System/DEPLOYMENT.md

 1. Start multiple instances of any service
 2. Eureka will automatically register and load balance between instances
-3. Use Docker Compose with replicas for easy scaling

 ## Backup and Recovery